microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 UDTs, the `udt` flag is set, and any resource class flags can be set if the associated resource is found contained within the UDT.

-The final flag is `default_globals`, which indicates whether or not the decl appears inside the $Globals scope.
+The `default_globals` flag indicates whether or not the decl appears inside the
+$Globals scope.
+It will not be set if the decl appears inside a cbuffer or tbuffer.

+The `is_member` flag is set if the decl is a member declaration of a struct or class.
+This flag will inevitably lead to an error, because register annotations aren't allowed on member declarations. `err_hlsl_register_annotation_on_member` will be emitted.

 ```
 Flags: